ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 See if you qualify for a lower rate in less than 2 minutes

-If you've recently replaced a windshield, had bumper work done, or completed a collision repair, there's a good chance your vehicle's safety systems need to be recalibrated — and the bill can run $300 to $600 or more.
-ADAS (Advanced Driver Assistance Systems) calibration is no longer a niche concern for luxury car owners; nearly 90% of 2023 model year vehicles require it after windshield replacement alone, and industry data shows 65% of all collision repairs required ADAS calibration by mid-2025.
+If you've recently replaced a windshield, had bumper work done, or completed a collision repair, there's a good chance your vehicle's safety systems need to be recalibrated — and the bill can run $300 to $600 or more per system.
+ADAS (Advanced Driver Assistance Systems) calibration is no longer a niche concern for luxury car owners; nearly 90% of 2023 model year vehicles require it after windshield replacement alone, and as of early 2026, CCC data shows 35.6% of all collision repair estimates now include an ADAS calibration requirement — up from 26.9% just one year prior.

 The problem is that many drivers don't know calibration is needed until they're already at the shop — or worse, after they've been handed a bill their insurer refuses to pay.
 This guide breaks down exactly what ADAS calibration is, which repairs require it, how much it costs in 2026, and when your car insurance will cover it.
 You'll also learn the documentation steps that can make or break a claim, what happens when you skip calibration, and what new state and federal laws mean for your coverage going forward.